My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-British cities don’t have the ‘Avenues’ and ‘Streets’ grid system, so we don’t get the grid lock that seems so common on America busy streets during peak traffic.
+British cities don’t have the ‘Avenues’ and ‘Streets’ grid system, so we don’t get the gridlock that seems so common on America's busy streets during peak traffic.
 Albeit we may get traffic jams during the rush hour, especially if there’s an accident.

-Roads in British cities and towns never go in straight lines, they curve all-over the place and come from all directions; often merging on the city or town centre.
+Roads in British cities and towns never go in straight lines, they curve all over the place and come from all directions; often merging in the city or town centre.
 Therefore it’s quite normal for five or six, or even more roads to meet at a roundabout.

 - Always give way to traffic on the right.